-At the time of the founding of the hospital, a new wave of German immigrants were arriving in Greenville, a section of Jersey City where earlier generations of Germans had already settled.
-The newcomers were most likely fleeing their homeland in anticipation of growing militarism in Europe and future war.
-They founded two German Lutheran congregations: the Greenville Gothic-style church Zion Evangelical Lutheran Church (now Muungano Seventh-Day Adventist Church) erected in 1877 on Kennedy Boulevard and McAdoo Avenue; and the English Lutheran Church of the Redeemer (now the Redeemer Lutheran Church) on Warner Avenue constructed in 1898.
+The hospital's founding coincided with a new wave of German immigrants who settled in Greenville to join earlier Germans inhabitants.
+The newcomers had fled their homeland fearing growing militarism in Europe and future war.
+They found the Gothic-style Zion Evangelical Lutheran Church in 1877 (now Muungano Seventh-Day Adventist Church) at Kennedy Boulevard and McAdoo Avenue and the English Lutheran Church of the Redeemer in 1898 (now the Redeemer Lutheran Church) at Warner Avenue.

-The hospital building on Kennedy Boulevard was designed by local architect Robert C. Dixon.
-New Jersey Governor Woodrow Wilson joined Jersey City's Mayor H. Otto Wittpenn for the laying of the cornerstone on May 30, 1912.
-Also participating at the ceremony was the Rev. John E. Heindel of the Church of the Redeemer.
-The hospital opened to the community on June 1, 1914, with 32 beds.
-It thereby became the third hospital in Jersey City, along with the Jersey City Hospital on Baldwin Avenue (later Jersey City Medical Center) and the Christ Hospital on Palisade Avenue.
+The German Hospital building was designed by local architect Robert C. Dixon.
+New Jersey Governor Woodrow Wilson joined Jersey City's Mayor H. Otto Wittpenn and the Rev. John E. Heindel of Redeemer Lutheran Church for the cornerstone-laying ceremony on May 30, 1912.
+The hospital opened with 32 beds on June 1, 1914.
+At the time, it was Jersey City's third hospital with the Jersey City Hospital on Baldwin Avenue (later Jersey City Medical Center) and Christ Hospital on Palisade Avenue.

-Over the years, the contemporary twentieth-century style building was renovated with extensions to the structure and changes to the entrance.
-The west wing to the hospital was added in 1971.
-In 1989, the Greenville Hospital joined with the Jersey City Medical Center; two years later they both joined the LibertyHealth Systems, a consortium of health care services in Hudson County and former parent organization of the Jersey City Medical Center).
+Greenville Hospital's contemporary twentieth-century style building was completed in 1964 and the west wing was added in 1971.
+In 1989, the hospital joined the Jersey City Medical Center.
+Two years later, they together joined LibertyHealth Systems, a consortium of health care services in Hudson County, the former parent organization of the Jersey City Medical Center.